oubaaid/Books_rating_ANN/README.md

 Seeing that publisher column contains 1491 distinct values, best way to transform it is through Label encoding method.
 Where each publisher will be assigned to an int64.

-language code has the same issue issue, string values are going to be tranformed to int values representing each language.
+language code has the same issue, string values are going to be tranformed to int values representing each language.
 We are using an encoder for the language and publisher encoding values.

 For the publication_date column, we will divide the column into 3 seperate columns, as follow : Month, Day and Year We convert the 'publication_date' column to datetime with 'coerce' for handling invalid dates

-We were wondering about keeping the column "publisher" or not, if it has an actual relevance in terms of data or not.
+I was wondering about keeping the column "publisher" or not, if it has an actual relevance in terms of data or not.
 We can also suppose that in real life some publishers can put work more than others or even have a bigger ability to distribute a book.

 Concerning data standarzation and normalization :